 At one time, bolstered by Ghost Town in the Sky, Maggie Valley was a legitimate rival to Gatlinburg and Pigeon Forge.
 The race, however, wasn’t exactly fair.
 At its high elevation, Maggie Valley had less room to spread out and less room for more attractions to support growing interest and traffic.
 While it’s not entirely clear that Maggie Valley wanted a bigger slice of the tourism pie, geographically it would have been tough.

-5. Wheels Through Time Museum
+5. Visit the Wheels Through Time Museum

 Maggie Valley is a great destination for motorcycle rallies and riders.
 The winding roads, the Blue Ridge Parkway and the scenic routes are perfect for large groups or individual riders.
 As such, the Wheels Through Time Museum is a great place to stop, rest and recharge.
-Open seasonally (usually opening in early April, always check the website and plan ahead before you go), the Museum is in operation Monday through Thursday and features a wide variety of classic and rare American motorcycles.
+Open seasonally (usually opening in early April, always check the website and plan before you go), the museum is in operation Thursday through Monday and features a wide variety of classic and rare American motorcycles.
 For a true motorcycle aficionado, or someone with an appreciation of vintage memorabilia, it’s a great place to stop.

 4. Ride the Blue Ridge Parkway

-I recently learned the Blue Ridge Parkway, one of the most scenic drives in the area, is much longer than I ever knew, stretching 469 miles through Virginia and North Carolina.
-The official Blue Ridge Parkway website offers a variety of one or two day drives to explore the communities in western North Carolina including Cherokee, Asheville and many others along the Parkway.
+I recently learned the Blue Ridge Parkway, one of the most scenic drives in the area, is much longer than I ever knew.
+It stretches 469 miles through Virginia and North Carolina.
+The official Blue Ridge Parkway website offers a variety of one or two-day drives to explore the communities in western North Carolina including Cherokee, Asheville and many others along the Parkway.
 The 46 miles of the Parkway that runs through the county area is certainly a massively popular tourism destination.
 We do recommend gassing up before getting on the Parkway.
 The next station may be a ways down the road.

 3. Go swimming

 Soco Falls, located between Maggie Valley and Cherokee, has an observation deck to view the falls and it is only a short walk from US Highway 19.
 At a higher elevation than Sevier County, the temperatures are cooler in Maggie Valley.
 But swimming weather in Tennessee might be a bit chillier in North Carolina.
 Still, once you acclimate yourself, the water’s fine.
-If the kids’ lips turn blue, take ‘em out and let rest on a rock in the sun.
-They’ll warm right up.
+If the kids’ lips turn blue, take ‘em out and let them rest on a rock in the sun.
+They’ll surely warm right up.

 A revival is often rumored for Maggie Valley’s most famous attraction, Ghost Town in the Sky.
 But, the way back to the former amusement park atop a mountain is long and the challenges are plenty.
 Among those issues are adventurous vandals who sneak up the mountain and mess things up further.
 Perhaps we should form an anti-vandalism squad.
 All we need is a guy dressing up like a ghost and it’s a Scooby Doo plot.
-Bring your family, your dog and your Mystery Machine to Maggie Valley and put ’em on patrol (I’m kidding.
+Bring your family, your dog and your Mystery Machine to Maggie Valley and put ’em on patrol.
+(I’m kidding of course.
 Please don’t do this).

-1. Get your Shine On
+1. Get your shine on

 Maggie Valley is known for its moonshine.
 The hometown of infamous outlaw moonshiner Popcorn Sutton, Maggie Valley is a place where the old ways are still appreciated.
 Elevated Mountain Distillery is located in the heart of Maggie Valley.
 Run by the descendants of old moonshiners, the distillery is carrying on a family tradition.
 Tours and tastings are available.
 For more information, visit their social media page.

-Bonus: Go skiing/tubing
+Bonus: Go skiing or tubing